-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2024.
-The new or amended standards and interpretations have no material impact on the Group.
+The abovementioned amendments are applicable for annual periods beginning on or after 1 January 2025 and have no material impact on the Company.

 (3) Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.